raviqqe/stak/doc/src/content/docs/index.md

 ## Limitations

 - Numbers are 63-bit integers.
+- Only ASCII characters are supported.
-- Some runtime errors are not raised.
+- Certain runtime errors are not raised.
   - e.g. argument count and out-of-memory errors

 ## References